Coffeelot/cw-racingapp/README.md

  - Create a new race track
  - Modify old tracks
  - List your own tracks
+ - Manage racer users (for master and god rank users)

 ### GPS settings
 At the bottom left corner there's a cog wheel.
 Clicking this brings up the options menu (more stuff to come).
 But here you can toggle using the GPS route and the style of it.